apache/airflow/README.md

   Chart to depend on minimal Airflow version.
 * **Airflow API clients**: SemVer MAJOR and MINOR versions follow MAJOR and MINOR versions of Airflow.
   The first MAJOR or MINOR X.Y.0 release of Airflow should always be followed by X.Y.0 release of all clients.
+An airflow PATCH X.Y.Z release can be followed by a PATCH release of API clients, only if this PATCH is relevant to the clients.
   The clients then can release their own PATCH releases with bugfixes, independently of Airflow PATCH releases.
+  As a consequence, each API client will have its own PATCH version that may or may not be in sync with the Airflow PATCH version.
+For a specific MAJOR/MINOR Airflow version, users should favor the latest PATCH version of clients independently of their Airflow PATCH version.

 ## Version Life Cycle